mikael-ros/picket/README.md

 > Not yet implemented

 ### 🧩 Current limitations and feature suggestions
-Currently, tile shapes are not supported beyond *"Square"*
+Currently, tile shapes are not supported beyond *"Square"*.
+Non-uniform fences aren't supported yet either, so fences can only be straight.

 If you desire certain functionality within this plugin, or encounter a bug, feel free to [add an issue](https://github.com/mikael-ros/picket/issues/new) and I will get around to it when time allows - or you can contribute it yourself, see the [contribution guidelines](/CONTRIBUTING.md)